jachen36/git_exp/README.md

 ## Instructions

 pre-work
-* got to install git
+* got to install git (and use git bash)
+* create a teams channel for the lecture so the instructor can easily send information to the group
 * an agenda.
 There will be periodic breaks for people to catch up and to ask random questions and time to digest the information.
+The information are extremely simplfied so there are things that are not best practice or lack details, but it is enough for you to get started.
+As you work together, you can learn as you go.
+* It is really to help you get comfortable with command line and github.
+So when you go through the tutorial you have the confidence.
 * I am a visual person, so the beginning is using images to learn the basics commands
+* Split everyone into a team of 4.
+* `git config --global user.name <your name>`
+* `git config --global user.name <email address>`

 ### Step 1: Create a bunch of logos
 Objects: